 A chess clock is really two clocks in one.
 They are connected so that only one of them runs at a time.
 One clock goes when it is white’s turn, the other when it is black’s turn.
 Each player must make a certain number of moves in the time allowed.

 When a game begins, black starts the white clock.
-After every move, the players push a button which stops their own clock and starts the opponent’s.
+After every move, the players push a button that stops their own clock and starts the opponents.

 There are two kinds of chess timers: